jacobmaschka/Arboretum_Website/README.md

 - Deployment can be found at https://jacobmaschka.github.io/HCI-Project
 ## Overview
 - This project was developed in Fall 2023 for CS444 - Human Computer Interaction.
-- The purpose was to propose a redesign for the current WSU Arboretum website, which can be found [here](https://www2.winona.edu/m/arboretum/) (still current as of May 1, 2024).
+- The purpose was to propose a redesign for the current WSU Arboretum Tree Listing, which can be found [here](https://www2.winona.edu/m/arboretum/directory.asp?t=1) (still current as of May 25, 2024).
 - Two team members and I met with members of the arboretum staff to conduct a requirements analysis, create a design proposal, gather feedback, and implement the product.
-- The focus was on the tree listing.
-Different groups focused on various aspects, such as taking the tour.
+- Different groups focused on various aspects, such as taking the tour.
 ## Languages/Technologies
 - Vanilla HTML/CSS/JavaScript
 - XML